astronomer/airflow-guides/guides/airflow-sql-tutorial.md

 An exception to this rule could be very short queries (such as SELECT * FROM table); putting one-line queries like this directly in the DAG can be done if it makes your code more readable.

 ### Keep Transformations in SQL
 Remember that Airflow is primarily an orchestrator, not a transformation framework.
-While you have the full power of Python in your DAG, best practice is to offload as much of your transformation logic as possible to source and destination systems.
+While you have the full power of Python in your DAG, best practice is to offload as much of your transformation logic as possible to third party transformation frameworks.
 With SQL, this means completing the transformations within your query whenever possible.

 ## SQL-Related Operators
 Airflow has many operators available out of the box that make working with SQL easier.
 Here we'll highlight some commonly used ones that we think you should be aware of, but note that this list isn't comprehensive.
 For more documentation about Airflow operators, head [here](https://airflow.apache.org/docs/stable/_api/airflow/operators/index.html#).